Kirit0me/Azu-Nyan-Discord-Bot/README.md

 # Azu-Nyan-Discord-Bot
-Python discord bots doing specific things\n
+Python discord bots doing specific things

 Have a .env file with your bot TOKEN on it.